sharife/mantrabio/site/content/_index.md

   heading: Exosome therapeutics powered by REVEAL™
   text: Mantra Bio is the creator of REVEAL™, the world's leading exosome
-    engineering platform that combines AI/ML computational biology and synthetic biology to rapidly design and develop exosome therapeutic.
+    engineering platform that combines AI/ML computational biology and synthetic biology to rapidly design and develop exosome therapeutics.
 REVEAL has accelerated the development of a diverse pipeline in areas such as ophthalmology and infectious diseases.
 items: